Paperclip runs the fleet.

 The most common question is whether teams need both.
 Many do — once an agent fleet grows beyond what one person can supervise manually, the two layers become complementary.

 Yes.
-Many teams use Paperclip for async fleet orchestration (org charts, budgets, heartbeat pipelines) and Vokal for the live coordination layer above it — shared channels, streaming visibility, and mid-flight intervention when agents need human judgment.
-They solve different problems and complement each other.
+Many teams use Paperclip for async per-person fleet orchestration (org charts, budgets, heartbeat pipelines) and Vokal for the human-led shared workspace above it — channels, streaming visibility, and mid-flight intervention when agents need human judgment.

-Vokal provides real-time live run streaming (reasoning, tool calls, partial outputs visible as they happen), a shared messaging workspace where humans and agents collaborate, and mid-flight intervention controls (approve, redirect, stop).
+Vokal provides the live product workspace where humans and agents collaborate: reasoning, tool calls, partial outputs, handoffs, and approvals stay visible as work happens.
 Paperclip explicitly rejects a chat surface and focuses on async task execution.

 Paperclip handles agent fleet governance: org charts, cost budgets, heartbeat execution, atomic task checkout, multi-agent pipelines, and structured task hierarchy.
 These are not in Vokal's scope.
 If your agents need budget guardrails and a heartbeat supervisor, Paperclip is the right tool.